MEGA65/mega65-core/docs/structural.md

 This component contains: (enuff that it probly warrants a drawing)
 * three RAM components, each of size "8-bit by 512",
 * a single StateMachine to do all the work

-## farcallstack
-This component seems to be a dualport RAM, and is just implemented using processes, ie no sub-components.
-The size is "64-bit by 512".
-I think this component samples the CPU InstructionRegister, ProgramCounter, A,X,Y-registers, ALU-state, etc, and stores these in a circular-buffer.
-This data can be accessed from the buffer when the Hypervisor-mode is used, or by using the UART-debugger.
-This component is not fully understood.

 ## monitor